balwes/bwest-uggelberg/README.md

 ### Testing
 `npm test` runs the test suite.
+Code coverage is included at the end of the output.

 ### Running the website locally
 Set up a local HTTP server, we use http-server: